megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-service-accounts.md

         toF("kubernetes-service-accounts:///?kubernetesClient=#kubernetesClient&operation=listServiceAccounts").
         to("mock:result");

-This operation returns a List of services from your cluster
+This operation returns a list of services from your cluster

--   listServiceAccountsByLabels: this operation lists the sa by labels on a kubernetes cluster
+-   `listServiceAccountsByLabels`: this operation lists the SAs by labels on a kubernetes cluster

 <!-- -->